aws/aws-eks-best-practices/content/security/docs/pods.md

 When you specify _requests_ for CPU or memory, you’re essentially designating the amount of _memory_ that containers are guaranteed to get.
 Kubernetes aggregates the requests of all the containers in a pod to determine which node to schedule the pod onto.
 If a container exceeds the requested amount of memory it may be subject to termination if there’s memory pressure on the node.

 _Limits_ are the maximum amount of CPU and memory resources that a container is allowed to consume and directly corresponds to the `memory.limit_in_bytes` value of the cgroup created for the container.
 A container that exceeds the memory limit will be OOM killed.
 If a container exceeds its CPU limit, it will be throttled.

+!!!
+Tip

+    When using container `resources.limits` it is strongly recommended that container resource usage (a.k.a.
+Resource Footprints) be data-driven and accurate, based on load testing.
+Absent an accurate and trusted resource footprint, container `resources.limits` can be padded.
+For example, `resources.limits.memory` could be padded 20-30% higher than observable maximums, to account for potential memory resource limit inaccuracies.

 Kubernetes uses three Quality of Service (QoS) classes to prioritize the workloads running on a node.
 These include: